 The Tuesday Night Classics started to become a show done in front of a live audience, and we begin to see that this week.
 Several of the other DJs would begin coming down to hang around for the last part of the broadcast.
 My friend Dave, who did not attend Lewis, would drive out to serve as producer/co-host of the show.
-The show would end at 9pm, and the assembled group would walk across campus to the Flyers Den, a bar in the basement of the student union at Lewis University.
-As it was the union building, all students were able to gain admission, but were not supposed to drink.
-This was often ignored by the students, and we’d often close the place talking about radio, and girls, and not going to class, and radio.
+The show would end at 9pm, and the assembled group would walk across campus to the Flyers Den, a bar in the basement of the student union.
+As it was the union building, all students were able to gain admission, but were not supposed to drink if underage.
+This rule was often ignored by the students, and we’d often close the place talking about radio, and girls, and not going to class, and radio.

 This show is a mish-mosh: the music is good, and the disk jockey alternates from being sort of amusing to extremely annoying.
 (It was my second semester on the air, and at the time of this broadcast I’m just short of turning 19.
 I’ll attribute some of the lack of focus to that.)
 Technically, it’s a smooth show, if it’s a little short on constructive content.
 One feature of the Tuesday shows was to alternate sets of classic rock with talk segments that feel interminably long.
 Much of the conversation has to do with girls who have called the station, or things that happened that day.
 It’s very much a hyperlocal conversation targeted to about eight people that just happens to be broadcast over an FM signal.

 Let’s see what we have here.
 This is only the first half of the show, which might be more than enough.
 I’m not sure where cassette #2 is.